Padmika/Nector/README.md

 ##Getting Started
-Open the solution using Visual Studio 2010  (or above) Do a quick build it will restore some nuget packages Make sure you have Cassandra installed and running
+Open the solution using Visual Studio 2010 (or above).
+Do a quick build it will restore some nuget packages.
+Make sure you have Cassandra installed and running.
-Run the DemoConsole app or the XUnit tests to see sample usage
+Run the DemoConsole app or the XUnit tests to see sample usage.